fishfolk/jumpy/README.md

 ## Introduction

-Fish Fight: Jumpy is a tactical 2D shooter, played by up to 4 players online or on a shared screen.
+Fish Folk: Jumpy is a tactical 2D shooter, played by up to 4 players online or on a shared screen.
 Aim either left or right; the rest is up to clever movement and positioning in this fish-on-fish brawler!
 For more information about our origin story (Duck Game et.al.) and big-picture plans, see our [design document](https://www.notion.so/erlendsh/Fish-Fight-1647ed74217e4e38a59bd28f4f5bc81a).

 ### Key Features (WIP)